altizure/dev-docs/en/jssdk-faq.md

 #### 1.3 The link of SDK script cannot be accessed.

 If `https://www.altizure.com/sdk` and `https://beta.altizure.com/sdk` are not reachable.
-Please switch to `https://www.altizure.cn/sdk`。
+Please switch to `https://www.altizure.cn/sdk` and `https://beta.altizure.cn/sdk`。

 #### 1.4 Where can I find the reference manual?